qwabena37/alx_travel_app/README.md

-As a professional developer, this task will enable you to:
+As a professional developer, this task will enabled me to:

 Master Advanced Project Initialization: